Where is Pamplona? How do I get there? Questions answered

 TRAVEL TIP – Finding discounts

-Buying a round trip train ticket instead of two one-way tickets comes out to about 20% cheaper.
+Buying a round-trip train ticket instead of two one-way tickets is sometimes cheaper.

 If you are positive about you travel times and dates, you can get discounts for buying in advance.
 However, these are typically non-refundable.